START Strengthens Dallas-Fort Worth Leadership with Dr. Salwan Al Mutar as Director of Clinical Research

 Dr. Al Mutar brings deep expertise in gastrointestinal oncology and early-phase clinical trials and will help to expand access to innovative therapies across North Texas

-DALLAS–FORT WORTH, Texas, April 9, 2026 /PRNewswire/ -- The START Center for Cancer Research ("START"), the world's largest community-based network of clinical trial sites specializing in early-phase oncology trials, today announced the appointment of Salwan Al Mutar, MD, MSc, as Director of Clinical Research at START Dallas-Fort Worth.
+DALLAS-FORT WORTH, TX — April 9, 2026 — The START Center for Cancer Research (“START”), the world’s largest community-based network of clinical trial sites specializing in early-phase oncology trials, today announced the appointment of Salwan Al Mutar, MD, MSc, as Director of Clinical Research at START Dallas-Fort Worth.
 In this role, Dr. Al Mutar will lead clinical research operations and support the continued growth of early-phase oncology programs across the region.
-He will be joined by Principal Investigator Henry Q. Xiong, MD, PhD, and a fully dedicated oncology research team supporting the site's clinical research operations.
+He will be joined by Principal Investigator Henry Q. Xiong, MD, PhD, and a fully dedicated oncology research team supporting the site’s clinical research operations.

 Dr. Al Mutar joins START with extensive experience as a medical oncologist, clinical investigator, and academic leader.
 Mostly recently, he served as an Assistant Professor in the Department of Hematology/Oncology at The University of Texas Southwestern Medical Center and as an attending physician at the Harold C. Simmons Comprehensive Cancer Center.
 His clinical and research expertise spans gastrointestinal malignancies, with a particular focus on pancreatic cancer and biomarker-driven therapies.